THIS CAFE LIFE

 Salt & freshly ground pepper

-An immersion blender allows you to purée the soup directly in the pot, creating a smooth, cohesive texture without transferring hot liquid — essential for creamy soups and sauces.
+For a smooth, cohesive finish → An immersion blender allows you to purée the soup directly in the pot, transforming the mushrooms and aromatics into a silky texture without transferring hot liquid.
+It’s an essential tool for achieving refined, restaurant-style cream soups and sauces with minimal effort.

 Step 1 — Brown the Mushrooms